 Upcycling is the impressive art of transforming unwanted items into something totally different.
 It does require a bit of creativity- and top notch DIY skills- but if you are up for the challenge then you could easily refresh old pieces of furniture with some tender love and care.
 Take a look at this blog post for some inspiration.

 A lick of paint can do wonders for brightening up a room on the cheap, particularly if your walls haven’t had a good scrub in a while (yep, walls need cleaning too!)
 Get yourself over to B&Q or Homebase and invest in a large pot of cheap paint, don some overalls, and start wielding a brush.
-If you aren’t sure what kind to buy then check out our paint guide to start distinguishing your eggshell from your high gloss.

 When was the last time you had a proper spring clean?
 Not just a cursory tidy, but a window scrubbing, skirting board dusting, under the bed hovering spring clean?
 If it’s been over six months, then this is definitely one way you could makeover your house without spending any money.
 In fact, getting your windows really clean will let more light in, making the room look brighter and more welcoming.